RunestoneInteractive/overview/overview.rst

 What To Do Now
 --------------

-Now that you have seen some of these tools in action, you can do more exploration by going back to the Runestone Interactive site and choosing the courseware examples that we have already created.
-The first, **How to Think Like a Computer Scientist: Interactive Edition**, provides an introductory course.
-This course covers the basic ideas of computer science and helps you learn Python programming.
-The second course, **Problem Solving with Algorithms and Data Structures Using Python**, is a thorough introduction to data structures and algorithms using Python.
-Topics include stacks, queues, trees, graphs, and recursion.
+Now that you have seen some of these tools in action, you can do more exploration by going back to the main site and examining the courseware examples that we have already created.

 We hope you will find these tools and materials useful.
 If you want to get more involved, feel free to download the tools and write your own courseware.
-Everything you need can be found in the current `GitHub repository <http://github.com/bnmnetp/runestone>`_.
+Everything you need, instructions and help for contributing or writing your own courseware, and links to our GitHub repositories, can be found `here <http://runestoneinteractive.org/build/html/index.html>`_

 .. toctree::